 The properties window of DesignShop allows you to automatically add tie stitches to a wireframe design.
 To ensure that a wireframe design has tie stitches:

-5. Clicking Apply and OK will apply the changes to the object properties.
+- Clicking and will apply the changes to the object properties.

 Tie stitches applied through the object properties window can also been seen in the stitches tab as "TI" or "TO" (Tie In or Tie Off).